joecity/jekyll-now/_posts/2015-02-09-pair-programming-tips.md

 ## Summary

-No body likes pair programming when they hear about it, or even after their first few sessions.
+Nobody likes pair programming when they hear about it, or even after their first few sessions.

 In the true spirit of agile, try it for a few sprints or weeks.
 Stick with it, try it, keep it fun.
 And after the team has given it a good go, let them decide how they think they operate the most effectively.